 This Quick and Easy Chicken Madras is a deeply flavored Indian curry that is on the table in about 30 minutes.
 If you’re a curry fan, this is the dish for you because we all want our curry in a hurry.
-Traditionally made hot, you can customize this to your liking.
+Traditionally made hot, you can customize the spice level to your liking.

 Chicken madras served in an Indian Karahi topped with fresh cilantro

-From scratch and could not be easier.
-Serve with a side of naan bread for curry sauce mopping.
+This very tasty classic Indian Curry is a really easy recipe.
+Serve with a side of naan (or garlic naan) bread for curry sauce mopping.

-It is made known on this blog that I love Indian food.
+It is made known that I love Indian food, particularly Indian curries.
 I mean love!
 It comes from being British and growing up with a heavy Indian influence in the UK.
+It is because of this is why I have so many Indian recipes in my arsenal.

-When I made my first curry Indian recipe for the blog, back in 2013 it was chicken tikka masala.
-This was an instant hit and is still one of my most popular dishes to this day.
+When I made my first curry Indian recipe for the blog, back in 2013 it was Chicken Tikka Masala.
+This was an instant hit and is still one of my most popular dishes to this day (this madras chicken curry a close second).

 A piece of chicken madras on a fork